ArubaKube/liqo-dashboard/docs/test-kind.md

 kubectl apply -f https://kind.sigs.k8s.io/examples/ingress/deploy-ingress-nginx.yaml
 ```

 > At this point, it is also a good idea to install the metrics-server if you have not already.
+Instructions about how to setup a metric server are not provided here.

 1. **Install Liqoctl**